 School Districts must provide transportation to and from school if the family becomes homeless, however, the law does not say what kind of transportation.
 Often times the school district will set up a regular school bus other times they may pay for a public bus, train or subway, or a taxi, van or another type of car.
 The transportation provided must be safe for the child.

 If you moved to permanent housing during the school year, your child has the right to remain in that school for the remainder of the school year as long as the permanent housing is within 50 miles from the school district.
 The district’s homeless liaison will assist with setting up transportation.

 If the following year will be your child’s last year in that school building, then they have the right to remain in that school district for one additional year.
-For example, if your child is an 11th grade, your child will be allowed to continue to attend that school the following year to graduate and the district is responsible for providing transportation.
+For example, if your child is the 11th grade, your child will be allowed to continue to attend that school the following year to graduate and the district is responsible for providing transportation.

 Signs a Student May be Homeless